NextFTC/NextFTC-Docs-v1/src/nextftc/concepts/commands.md

 - `requirements` is a set of all the requirements a command has.
 This is used to determine when two commands require the same resource.
 - `name` is a string that is used to identify the command.
 By default, it is the class name of the command, but it can be set to anything.
-More information on command naming and debugging can be found [here](/command-debugging).
+More information on command naming and debugging can be found later on this page.

 ## Creating Commands